Lebanon's central bank governor ends 30-year tenure under investigation during dire economic crisis

 Lebanese officials in recent months were divided over whether Salameh should stay in his post or whether he should step down immediately in the remaining months of his tenure.

-Caretaker Economy Amin Salam wanted the latter, given that the central bank chief had a “legal question mark.”
+Caretaker Economy Minister Amin Salam wanted an immediate stepdown, given that the central bank chief had a “legal question mark.”

 “I cannot explain anyone holding on to a person while a nation is failing unless there is something wrong or hidden," Salam told The Associated Press.